Private Prediction via PAC Privacy: Introduction

-Probably approximately correct (PAC) privacy~\cite{hanshen2023crypto,xiao2025pac} offers a compelling alternative to enable \emph{response privacy}.
-As an \emph{instance-dependent} framework, PAC privacy is able to measure the underlying stability of an arbitrary data processing function via \emph{black-box simulations}.
-As a result, PAC privacy rewards stability automatically: functions with stable outputs under the input distribution require significantly less noise to privatize.
-However, enforcing PAC privacy on a sequence of responses still presents a fundamental theoretical challenge: \textbf{adversarial composition}.
-Unlike the non-adaptive settings, untrusted users can act as adaptive adversaries, selecting queries based on the interaction history to maximize information leakage.
-Standard composition theorems~\cite{hanshen2023crypto} fail under such adaptivity, while existing adversarial composition~\cite{hanshen2025thesis} performs poorly: either accumulating privacy leakage \emph{quadratically} in the number of releases, or reverting to DP-like input-independent excessive noise at the cost of utility, as we demonstrate in \cref{sec:pacpac}. \paragraph{Our Contributions} To address this gap, we introduce a general framework for \emph{posterior-aware adversarial composition}.
+\paragraph{Our Contributions} We close this gap with \emph{posterior-aware adversarial composition}.
 Our core insight is that, to maintain tight privacy accounting against an adaptive adversary, the curator itself must \emph{adapt} to the adversary's evolving knowledge.
-We propose an algorithm with \emph{adaptive noise calibration}, where the curator maintains a belief state representing the posterior distribution of the secret given the interaction history.
-The curator dynamically calibrates the noise based on this posterior distribution.
-Under this algorithm, we prove a new adversarial composition theorem that achieves a \emph{linear} accumulation of mutual information.
-This result overcomes the limitations of prior work, preserving the instance-based utility advantages of PAC privacy with linear composition under adaptive adversarial strategies.
+We propose \emph{adaptive noise calibration}, where the curator maintains a belief state --- the posterior distribution of the secret given the interaction history --- and calibrates each release's noise to it.
+Under this mechanism we prove a new composition theorem in which mutual information accumulates only \emph{linearly} under adaptive, adversarial querying, retaining PAC privacy's instance-based utility with linear composition under adaptive and adversarial strategies.